1. A Bus Tour of London in English

 O: Yeah, no problem.
 That’s 25 quid please.

 If you didn’t understand all of that, don’t worry.
-We included some colloquial words and phrases that are typical in London.
+We included some colloquial words and phrases that are typical in London, and you might hear when you go on a tour of London in English.

 Have you heard any of these before?
 ‘Innit’ is used instead of question tags like ‘are you?’ or ‘doesn’t it?’
 For example, instead of ‘The weather looks nice, doesn’t it?’ you might hear ‘The weather looks nice, innit?’
 This is colloquial, and as an English learner you probably shouldn’t use it, but you might hear it in the UK.